Plant stress measurement: Chlorophyll fluorometers

 Chlorophyll fluorescence emitted from plant leaves gives an insight into the health of the photosynthetic systems within the leaf.
 Chlorophyll fluorometers are designed to measure variable fluorescence of photosystem II.
 This variable fluorescence can be used to measure the level of plant stress.
 The most commonly used protocols include those aimed at measuring the photosynthetic efficiency of photosystem II, both in the light (ΔF/Fm') and in a dark-adapted state (Fv/Fm).

 Chlorophyll fluorometers are, for the most part, less expensive tools than photosynthesis systems, they also have a faster measurement time and tend to be more portable.
 For these reasons they have become one of the most important tools for field measurements of plant stress.

+Chlorophyll fluorescence parameters are also used in screening plants for tolerance to abiotic stresses such as drought, salinity, heat, cold, and flooding.
+In particular, measurements of $F_v/F_m$ and effective quantum yield of photosystem II can indicate whether stress has reduced the efficiency of photochemistry in photosystem II before visible injury appears.